Lesser-evil voting: Accelerationist Argument

 Historian and former Noam Chomsky student Norman Finkelstein criticized Chomsky's view that one should engage in LEV because it demands so little time.
 Speaking on the 2016 election, Finkelstein claimed that had Hillary won, "there would not have been the most significant mass movement in modern American history," referring to the rise of the progressive left during Trump's presidency.
 He said when the Democratic Party comes into power, they "neutralize the opposition" using slogans such as "give them a chance," which does not hold true of how the left speaks of the Republican Party.
 "So the prospects and possibilities for real opposition—they significantly increase when there is a Trump-like figure in power."
 Overall, Finkelstein's claim is that allowing the Republican candidate to win can be beneficial in creating a progressive left reaction which, in the long-term, outweighs the negative impact of Republicans gaining power in the short-term.

 "Refusing to Vote Gives you Political Leverage" Argument

 Journalist Glenn Greenwald argues against LEV, claiming that regularly voting for the Democrat candidate causes voters to "lose any leverage you might have over them" in the long term.

 Revolutionary Spirit Argument

-Chairman Gonzalo of the Shining Path (the Communist Party of Peru) argues against all forms of voting including LEV when one is unsatisfied with the current system, claiming elections are revisionist and opportunist, and that voting "means nothing except allowing the renewal of authorities of this old and rotting order."
-Gonzalo emphasizes the symbolic importance of rejecting elections in facilitating revolutionary attitudes and minimizes the practical significance of voting in the short term, making his argument both deontological and consequentialistic.
+The leader of Peruvian communist militant group the Shining Path, Chairman Gonzalo, argued against all forms of voting including LEV when one is unsatisfied with the current system, claiming elections are revisionist and opportunist, and that voting "means nothing except allowing the renewal of authorities of this old and rotting order."
+Gonzalo emphasizes the symbolic importance of rejecting elections in facilitating revolutionary attitudes and minimizes the practical significance of voting in the short term.

+"Don't vote, it only encourages them"

+In 1990, a Māori activist group in New Zealand urged its supporters not to participate in either the 1990 or the 1993 election of the members of Parliament.
+Their slogan was "Don't vote, it only encourages them."
+They also encouraged non-participation in the 1993 New Zealand Electoral Reform Referendum, arguing that constitutional change -- not merely an adjustment of the composition of Parliament, or in the way popular votes were counted -- was required to fulfil the promise of Tino Rangatiratanga made by the Crown in Te Tiriti o Waitangi which its representative negotiated in 1840.